Lurkars/gloomhavensecretariat/README.md

 ### Short term plans

 - validation of all existing data
-- FH style (WIP)
-- support for FH, CS AM decks and perks
+- support for Campaign Tracking, AM decks and perks for FH and CS

 ### Long term plans

-- support for Frosthaven features like Loot Deck
 - support for managing character ability cards

 ## Install